m1key/m1key_gallery_generator/README.md

 This is work in progress, but has been used to generate real-life galleries.

-## Usage
+## Set up

-After checking out the repo, run `bin/setup` to install dependencies.
+### For Development

+Install Ruby:

-> ruby -Ilib bin/m1key_gallery_generator test/data
+> dnf install ruby

+Install Ruby Gem Bundler:

+> dnf install rubygem-bundler

+Install dependencies:

+> ./bin/setup

+Run the script on some test data.
+This is required to run other tests.
 This assumes there is a valid gallery.yaml file present in the current folder, and the photos themselves in the format DSC_1234.jpg.
 This is required to build tests.

+> ruby -Ilib bin/console test/data

+### Tests

+Run other tests:

+> rake

+> rspec spec

 ## Development

+### Build

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Release

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Tests

-To run the Minitest tests:
-> rake

-To run the rspec tests:
-> rspec spec

-## Gem
+### Gem

 To build gem:
 > gem build m1key_gallery_generator.gemspec